Caj Westerberg

 Caj Torsten Westerberg (born 14 June 1946 in Porvoo) is a Finnish poet and translator.
 Among his several awards, he is the recipient of the Eino Leino Prize in 1995, State Prize for Translation in 1984 and State Prize for Literature twice, in 1970 and 1986.
-In 2012 he was the recipient of Dancing Bear Poetry Prize by Finnish Broadcasting Company for his excellent poetry translations from the past two decades of the Swedish poet Tomas Tranströmer.
+In 2012 he was the recipient of the Dancing Bear Poetry Prize, awarded by Finnish Broadcasting Company, for his poetry translations of the Swedish poet Tomas Tranströmer.